kevinsullivan/cs-dm/notes/07-boolean-algebra.rst

 Boolean Algebra, Expressions, and Decision Problems
 ===================================================

-The rest of this section illustrates and further develops these ideas, using Boolean algebra and the structure and evaluations of a language of Boolean expressions, as a first case study in precise definition of the syntax (sentence structure) and semantics (evaluation) of a simple formal language: that of Boolean expressions including variables.
+The rest of this chapter illustrates and further develops these ideas using Boolean algebra, and a language of Boolean expressions, as a case study in precise definition of the syntax (expression structure) and semantics (expression evaluation) of a simple formal language: of Boolean expressions containing Boolean variables.

-To illustrate the potential utility of this language and its semantics we will define three closely related *decision problems*, show how they can be solved in Dafny, and discuss how they lead directly to the most important unsolved problem in the theory of computation.

-The all three decision problems start with a Boolean expression, one that can contain variables, and they ask where there is any way to assign *true* and *false* values to the variables to make the overall expression evaluate to *true*.
-The first asks whether the expression is *satisfiable*?
-That is, is there at least one binding of variables to values that makes the expression (evaluate to) *true*.
-The asks whether the expression is *valid*.
-Does every combination of variable values make the expression true.
-Last, is it *unsatisfiable*?
-Is it the case that *no* combination of variable values makes the expression true.
+To illustrate the potential utility of this language and its semantics we will define three related *decision problems*.
+A decision problem is a *kind* of problem for which there is an algorithm that can solve any instance of the problem.
+The three decision problems we will study start with a Boolean expression, one that can contain variables, and ask where there is an assignment of *true* and *false* values to the variables in the expression to make the overall expression evaluate to *true*.

-The problem of deciding *efficiently* whether there is a combination of Boolean variable values that makes any given Boolean expression true is the most important unsolved problem in computer science.
-We currently do not know of a solution that with runtime complexity that is better than exponential the number of variables in an expression.
-It's easy to determine whether an assignment of values to variables does the trick: just evaluate the expression with those values for the variables.
-But *finding* such a combination today requires, for the hardest of these problems, trying all :math:``2^n`` combinations of Boolean values for *n* variables.

-At the same time, we do not know that there is *not* a more efficient algorithm.
-Many experts would bet that there isn't one, but until we know for sure, there is a tantalizing possibility that someone someday will find an *efficient decision procedure* for Boolean satisfiability.

 Here's an example.
 Suppose you're given the Boolean expression, :math:`(P \lor Q) \land (\lnot R)`.
 The top-level operator is *and*.
-The whole expression thus evaluates to *true* if and only if both subexpressions do.
-The first, :math:`(P \lor Q)`, evaluates to *true* if either or both of *P* or *Q* do.
-The second evaluates to true if and only if *R* is false.
-If this is the case, then there are three ways to make the left side true, making the whole expression
+The whole expression thus evaluates to *true* if and only if both subexpressions do: :math:`(P \lor Q)` and :math:`\land (\lnot R)`, respectively.
+The first, :math:`(P \lor Q)`, evaluates to *true* if either of the variables, *P* and *Q*, are set to true.
+The second evaluates to true if and only if the variable *R* is false.
+There are thus settings of the variables that make the formula true.
+In each of them, *R* is *false*, and either or both of *P* and *Q* are set to true.
-true: set *P true* and *Q false*; set *P false* and *Q true*; and set both to *true*.

-To close this exploration of computational complexity theory, we'll just note that we solved an instances of another related problem: not only to determine whether there is at least one (whether *there exists*) at least one combination of variable values that makes the expression true, but further determining how many different ways there are to do it.
+Given a Boolean expression with variables, an *interpretation* for that expression is a binding of the variables in that expression to corresponding Boolean values.
+A Boolean expression with no variables is like a proposition: it is true or false on its own.
+An expression with one or more variables will be true or false depending on how the variables are used in the expression.

+An interpretation that makes such a formula true is called a *model*.
-Researchers and advanced practitioners of logic and computation sometimes use the word *model* to refer to a combination of variable values that makes an expression true.
-The problem of finding a Boolean expression that *satisfies* a Boolean formula is thus somtetimes called the *model finding* problem.
-By contrast, the problem of determining how many ways there are to satisfy a Boolean expression is called the *model counting* problem.
+The problem of finding a model is called, naturally enough, the model finding problem, and the problem of finding *all* models that make a Boolean expression true, the *model enumeration* or *model counting* problem.

-Solutions to these problems have a vast array of practical uses.
-As one still example, many logic puzzles can be represented as Boolean expressions, and a model finder can be used to determine whether there are any "solutions", if so, what one solution is.
+The first major *decision problem* that we identify is, for any given Boolean expression, to determine whether it is *satisfiable*.
+That is, is there at least one interpretation (assignment of truth values to the variables in the expression that makes the expression evaluate to *true*?
+We saw, for example, that the expression, :math:`(P \lor Q)
+\land (\lnot R)` is satifiable, and, moreover, that :math:`\{ (P, true), (Q, false), (R, false) \}` is a (one of three) interpretations that makes the expression true.

+Such an interpretation is called a *model*.
+The problem of finding a model (if there is one), and thereby showing that an expression is satisfiable, is naturally enough called the* model finding* problem.

+A second problem is to determine whether a Boolean expression is *valid*.
+An expression is valid if *every* interpretation makes the expression true.
+For example, the Boolean expression :math:`P \lor
+\neg P` is always true.
+If *P* is set to true, the formula becomes :math:`true \lor false`.
+If *P* is set to false, the formula is then :math:`true \lor false`.
+Those are the only two interpretations and under either of them, the resulting expression evaluates to true.

+A third related problem is to determine whether a Boolean expression is it *unsatisfiable*?
+This case occurs when there is *no* combination of variable values makes the expression true.
+The expression :math:`P
+\land \neg P` is unsatisfiable, for example.
+There is no value of $P$ (either *true* or *false*) that makes the resulting formula true.

+These decision problems are all solvable.
+There are algorithms that in a finite number of steps can determine answers to all of them.
+In the worst case, one need only look at all possible combinations of true and false values for each of the (finite number of) variables in an expression.
+If there are *n* variables, that is at most :math:`2^n` combinations of such values.
+Checking the value of an expression for each of these interpretations will determine whether it's satisfiable, unsatisfiable, or valid.
+In this chapter, we will see how these ideas can be translated into runnable code.

+The much more interesting question is whether there is a fundamentally more efficient approach than checking all possible interpretations: an approach with a cost that increases *exponentially* in the number of variables in an expression.
+This is the greatest open question in all of computer science, and one of the greatest open questions in all of mathematics.

+So let's see how it all works.
+The rest of this chapter first defines a *syntax* for Boolean expressions.
+Then it defines a *semantics* in the form of a procedure for *evaluating* any given Boolean expression given a corresponding *interpretation*, i.e., a mapping from variables in the expression to corresponding Boolean values.
+Next we define a procedure that, for any given set of Boolean variables, computes and returns a list of *all* interpretations.
+We also define a procedure that, given any Boolean expression returns the set of variables in the expression.
+For ths set we calculate the set of all interpretations.
+Finally, by evaluating the expression on each such interpretation, we decide whether the expression is satisfiable, unsatisfiable, or valid.

+Along the way, we will meet *inductive definitions* as a fundamental approach to concisely specifying languages with a potentially infinite number of expressions, and the *match* expression for dealing with values of inductively defined types.
+We will also see uses of several of Dafny's built-in abstract data types, including sets, sequences, and maps.
+So let's get going.

 The Syntax of Boolean Expressions
 ---------------------------------